jedjovellanos/Data_Job_Postings_Analysis/README.md

 | Jupyter       | 152,777        |
 | Elasticsearch | 145,000        |
 | Golang        | 145,000        |

+*Table showcasing the top 10 skills by average salary*

 Insights from query results:
 - **High-Demand Data Technologies**:  Skills in **PySpark**, **Bitbucket**, and **Couchbase** command the highest average salaries, indicating strong market demand for expertise in **big data processing**, **version control**, and **NoSQL database management**.